gto76/python-cheatsheet/README.md

 class C(A, B): pass
 ```

-**MRO determines the order in which parent classes are traversed when searching for a method:**
+**MRO determines the order in which parent classes are traversed when searching for a method or an attribute:**
 ```python
 >>> C.mro()
 [<class 'C'>, <class 'A'>, <class 'B'>, <class 'object'>]